 In 2016-17, DCAS discussed how to incorporate the DAC within the Infrastructure Model now that the district had closed escrow on a property in Camarillo at Daily Drive for the DAC relocation.
-When these discussions occurred it was too early to have accurate figures for the District expenses that would occur as a result of the DAC relocation alongside the extra revenue that would be produced from existing tenant leases.
-For FY 18 the committee agreed to continue with past practice; DCAS will continue discussions toward a recommendation for the FY 19 budget.
+When these discussions occurred, it was too early to have accurate figures for the District expenses that would occur as a result of the DAC relocation alongside the extra revenue that would be produced from existing tenant leases.
+DCAS continues to review the model on an annual basis.
+No changes were recommended for the fiscal years 2017-18, 2018-19, 2019-20, 2020-21, and 2021-22.